mljar/mercury/README.md

 Additional parameters:

 - `maxFileSize` - a maximum allowed file size (default set to 100MB).
-The file size should be defined as string with MB or KB at the end.
+The file size should be defined as a string with MB or KB at the end.

 ```yaml
 params: